 A better definition is: Your attack surface is all of your attacker-exposed IT assets, whether secure or vulnerable, known and unknown, wherever they are: on-premises, in the cloud, in third-party or partner environments, or in the networks of your subsidiaries.
 That’s a better definition of “attack surface” because organizations benefit from having an understanding and visibility into their entire IT ecosystem that includes all of their network interconnectivity.

 In order to protect your most-valued assets, you must have visibility across your entire attack surface, right down to the last connected device.
 Is your visibility up to the task?
-To help, we created this white paper and inside, you’ll read about:
+Download the paper to read about: